 Alleged to have been discovered by Doctor Livingstone Victoria Falls are known as the worlds largest waterfalls, we have two nights at the five star Victoria Falls Hotel.

-Day one - Leave the UK for Windhoek, Namibia
+14th July - day one: Leave the UK for Windhoek, Namibia

 Today you can kick back and relax or take in the sights of Windhoek, Namibia's Germanic capital city before trying the first of many African Braai's (BBQ)